opeakinfenwa/Electronic-Commerce/Readme.md

 ## Event-Driven Communication

-Each service is event-aware and reacts to events using RabbitMQ queues:
+Each service is event aware and reacts to events using RabbitMQ queues:

 * `ORDER_CREATED` ➝ Triggered by Order Service ➝ Consumed by Payment Service
 * `PAYMENT_SUCCESS` or `PAYMENT_FAILED` ➝ Triggered by Payment Service ➝ Consumed by Product and Order Services